Professor of Physics and Astronomy

 The Materials Theory Group at NU is dedicated to the development and application of theoretical tools useful for analysis of real materials.
-'Real materials' are solids and molecules of interest in technology, commerce, medicine and science; as such they posses surfaces, defects, and microstructure which can be processed to meet performance goals.
+"Real materials" are solids and molecules of interest in technology, commerce, medicine and science; as such they posses surfaces, defects, and microstructure that can be processed to meet performance goals.

-Current projects with a strong Applied Physics component are:
+Current Projects with a Strong Applied Physics Component

 The Applied Physics Graduate Program is a hub for strong collaborations between faculty in our Physics & Astronomy, Molecular Biosciences, Chemistry, Earth & Planetary Sciences, Electrical Engineering & Computer Science, and Materials Science & Engineering departments.